-Take a look at the 1-year chart of JC (NYSE: JCP) below with added notations:
+Take a look at the 1-year chart of Penney’s (NYSE: JCP) with the added notations:

 Join our new Linkedin Group by clicking the link below:

 The Tale of the Tape: JCP has a key level of support at $7.
 A trader could enter a long position at $7 with a stop placed under the level.
 If the stock were to break below the support a short position could be entered instead.